crs166/CS1632_Fall2021/exercises/Supplement4/README.md

 # Part 1: CI/CD Pipelines

 Please go to: https://gitlab.com/wonsun.ahn/simple-python-package/.
 And then fork the repository by clicking on the `Fork` button at the top right.
 This will give you your own repository to work on.
-Follow the README.md in that repository.
+Also, clone the forked repository to your laptop using the HTTPS clone link.
+Then, follow the README.md in that repository after cd'ing into the local clone.

 # Part 2: Dockers